DAChappy/Testing/README.md

-# Create a simple Azure Active Directory single sign-on lab environment
+# Create a simple Azure Active Directory single sign-on lab environment in GovCloud

 This template will deploy a set of Windows Server 2019 VMs that can be used as an Azure AD single sign-on lab.